4 Module 3: East Asian World Views

 image

 A rubbing from a Han dynasty (206 BCE-24 CE) stone engraving of the Queen Mother of the West on a throne, Shandong province, China.
-(Photo by Dame Jessica Rawson via The Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo by Dame Jessica Rawson via The Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 The Eight Immortals